mraza007/blog/_posts/2019-09-20-lowercase-filenames-using-bash.md

 ---
 layout: post
-title: "A script that allows you lowercase file names" tags : [linux]
+title: "Bash Script to Lowercase Filenames"
+description: "Simple bash script to convert all filenames in a directory to lowercase using tr command.
+Useful for organizing files." tags : [linux, bash]
 ---

 A simple script that allows you turn all the files names to lowercase